Welcome to a blog of images. My name is Sarah Fry and I am a photojournalism student at Temple University.

-I was back in the Anthropology Studio on Monday.
 I like how this shows the whole ridiculousness of studio photography.

 I was going for the whole "shroud of Turin" look here.